bobdijks/pokedex-app/README.md

 # README

 This is the README file for my Pokédex app.
 This app is your best friend if you are looking for an intuitive, quick and good-looking way to know learn more about your favorite Pokékom.

-Things you may want to cover:

-* Ruby version

-* System dependencies